lrcfmd/veltiCRYS/README.md

 #### Coulomb energy
 _________________________

-This is the electrostatic energy existing due to positively and neagtively charged ions in the structure.
+This is the electrostatic energy existing due to positively and negatively charged ions in the structure.
 It is a summation of terms each one of which corresponds to a pairwise interaction dependent on the distance between the ions.
 The alpha parameter depends on the cutoff values and is defined according to [Catlow's work](https://www.tandfonline.com/doi/abs/10.1080/08927028808080944).
 The cutoff value is then used in the `inflated_cell_truncation` method of [cutoff.pxd](cysrc/cutoff.pxd), a proposed geometric method of finding the images of neighbouring ions.

 ```python
   Cpot = Coulomb(chemical_symbols, N, charge_dict, alpha, filename)